What Channels to Use for Thought Leadership

 Don’t make the mistake of thinking that every single field doesn’t have some sort of thought leadership out there.
+The fact is that in some cases, the leaders may just be using thought leadership channels that you aren’t familiar with, and there’s a reason for that.

-The fact is that in some cases, the leaders may just be using thought leader channels that you aren’t familiar with, and there’s a reason for that.
 Different demographics and groups favor different channels to get their content from.
 Knowing all these options is key for getting your thought leadership strategy off the ground.

-Your Thought Leader Channels Of Choice
+Your Thought Leadership Channels Of Choice

 For the sake of this conversation, we’re going to break down thought leader channels into three main categories.
 Different leaders can cross over between all three categories—this designation is more based on rarity than anything else.